Idea

 Presentation

-Exhibited during the Lichtrouten Festival in Lüdenscheid (DE), 20-29 March 2025, the installation occupied a darkened space in the abandoned Forum am Sternplatz - a place rich in intergenerational memories.
-Visitors navigate in near darkness, guided only by sporadic bursts of light and layered sound cues.
-This environment fosters a heightened awareness of bodily presence, echoing the tension between intimacy and uncertainty.
+Exhibited during the Lichtrouten Festival in Lüdenscheid (DE), 20-29 March 2025, the installation occupied a darkened space in the abandoned Forum am Sternplatz, a place rich in intergenerational memories.
+Visitors navigated in near darkness, guided only by sporadic bursts of light and layered sound cues.
+This environment fostered a heightened awareness of bodily presence, echoing the tension between intimacy and uncertainty.

 Author